Have you been waiting to make a budget until you make just a little more money?

 If you think more than you do, you may never get your finances in order.
 Waiting until just the right time delays the process and postpones any progress.
 Mark Twain said, “The secret to getting ahead is getting started.”

-So, do it!
+So, DO IT!
+Today.
+Tonight.
 Don’t put it off and don’t let yourself make excuses.
-Here are some basic tips to get started.

 We know that budgeting can be a big hurdle to overcome, so we made an easy-to-use guide to help you.
 It’s simple, and you can adjust it to meet your needs.
 You can use it if you’ve never made a budget before, or if you’ve just fallen off track.

-Once you have your budget in place, reaching your savings goals will be easier (as long as you allocate money to save in your budget!).
+Once you have your budget in place, reaching your savings goals will be easier.
 Your first goal should be to save $1,000 in an emergency savings fund.
-Having this cash on hand will help you avoid additional debt, and eliminate a lot of stress when unexpected expenses arise.
-Once you have your emergency fund, work towards saving 3 months’ worth of your living expenses as your next goal.
+Having this cash on hand will help you stay out of debt, and eliminate a lot of stress when those emergencies pop up.
+Once you have your emergency fund, work towards saving 3 months’ worth of your living expenses.

-Look for ways to cut out expenses and save money on the necessities.
-If saving $1,000 seems overwhelming to you, just start by saving $10.
-If you can save $10, you can save $100, and you can save $1,000.
-Try setting up an automatic transfer to a savings account so you aren’t tempted to spend it.
+Look for ways to cut out expenses and spend less on the necessities.
+Set up an automatic transfer to a savings account.
 Or, have your employer deposit part of your paycheck into that account.
 These budget hacks will help you get started!

 Subscribe for Weekly Updates